Our 17-month Weekend Radiologic Technology Program is designed for students who need

 Mission Statement

-The Radiologic Technology Program is dedicated to preparing students as competent,
+The mission of the Radiologic Technology Program is to provide a comprehensive educational

 Program Learning Outcomes